Jojo Mason

-Jojo Mason (born February 26, 1990) is a Canadian country music singer-songwriter.
+JoJo Mason (born February 26, 1990) is a Canadian country music singer-songwriter.
 Mason moved to Victoria, British Columbia in 2004 to play hockey at the junior (Saanich Jr Braves, VIJHL) ranks but suffered a herniated disk.
 Later, he met songwriter/producer Dan Swinimer and worked on developing his vocals.
 He signed to Manicdown Productions in 2014 and released his debut single, "It's All Good", in early 2015.
-It reached the top 10 on the Billboard Canada Country chart.
-Mason's second single, "Good Kinda Love", was released in November 2015.
-He signed to 604 Records for the release of his third single, "Red Dress", in May 2016.
+Mason's second single, "Good Kinda Love", was released in November 2015, before he signed with 604 Records for the release of his third single, "Red Dress", in May 2016.
+In 2021, Mason achieved his first gold-certification for his single "Better on You", and charted on the Canadian Hot 100 for the first time with the single "Broken Umbrella".